Put down the notepad, just watch Star Wars

 This was a ‘Making Of…’ too good to miss.

 My notes would usually be sprawling, extensive details of VFX tools and technique jargon cumbersomely scribbled over reams of A4.

 I took my seat with an agenda: to leave the cinema hall and share my knowledge of the tools ILM London used: where did they model with Houdini, where did they revert to Maya, how did ILM blend mocap with puppetry with CG with green screen and so on.

 ILM split their Star Wars breakdown talk into three areas.
 Much of which you can check out in this Art of VFX post:

 - Character, or more specifically, The Supreme leader Snoke.

 The pick of the 1850 VFX shots that Mike Mulholland, VFX supervisor, and Steve Aplin, director of animation for ILM London, went through over the course of the hour was interesting and inspiring.

 But, interesting and inspiring is kind of what you’d expect from the makers of one of the most visually brilliant films of modern times.

-At YellowDog, our render technology is interested in the detail: the modelling software, the render engine, the plugins, the python scripts, the data handling.
-But first and foremost, we damn love films and VFX and animation.
+At YellowDog, our render technology is interested in the detail but our people damn love films and VFX and animation.
 Rarely do we, like so many in the media and entertainment industry, take the time to just sit back and enjoy VFX in its rightful home: the cinema.

 And whilst you’re waiting for that opportunity, just relax and remember that you’re a fan and that’s probably what brought you to VFX in the first place.